dragoon/acts-collector/readme.md

 ### Requirements.

+We are going to build a data collection platform from a single exchange, in real system you probably would like to collect data from multiple exchanges and merge/aggregate them somehow depending on the trading strategy you are implementing.

-Let's define requirements for our data collection pipeline that will guide our implementation:
+Next we define requirements for our data collection pipeline that will guide our implementation:

+- **Single exchange**: I am going to collect data from a single exchange, in actual system you probably would like to collect data from multiple exchanges and merge/aggregate it depending on the trading strategy.
 - **Multi-assets**: The system should easily handle multiple assets and allow to add new assets easily.
-- **Resilience**: Crypto exchanges work non-stop, so we want our system to run 24/7 and be resilient for any sort of errors (network, binance api errors, etc.).
+- **Resilience**: Crypto exchanges work non-stop, so we want our system to run 24/7 and be resilient for any sort of errors (network, exchange api errors, etc.).
 - **Data Frequency**: We are going to collect data in minute intervals.
-- **Testability**: We want our code to be testable with unit tests.
+- **Testability**: We want our code to be testable with unit and integration tests.

 Out of scope:
 - **Data center resilience**: what to do if the server(s) running your data collection pipelines failed.